andreasvirkus/lernum/README.md

 ## TODO

 - Make it possible to parse/crawl `awesome-*` lists on GitHub or other types of learning resources
+  - Navigation (cache previous list OR REQUEST so it's easy to go back)
+  -
 - Set up Vue + Firebase
   - Saving of basic resources (links + plain text)
   - Categories/types of resources